 Embedded Artificial Intelligence

-To understand embedded AI, one needs to understand embedded systems and artificial intelligence independently and clearly.
+To understand embedded AI, one must understand embedded systems and artificial intelligence independently and clearly.

 These are isolated systems, at times standalone or a part of a larger assembly, explicitly designed to execute specific function(s) using its hardware and embedded software.